 VW Crafter mpg

-Despite the bold claims above, with maximum claimed fuel economy of 38.2mpg, the Crafter is disappointingly at the bottom of the table when comparing large van mpg on paper.
+Despite the bold claims above, with maximum claimed fuel economy of 38.2mpg, the Crafter is disappointingly close to the bottom of the table when comparing large van mpg on paper.

-This figure applies to 102hp and 140hp variants.
+The original 38.2mpg figure applies to 102hp and 140hp variants of the Crafter.
 Out on the road, we'd expect the more powerful engines to be better on fuel, as they'll be under less strain at normal speeds.

 We averaged 33mpg over 7,000 miles in our early-build (2017) 140hp long-term test vehicle, which we think is pretty good for such a large van.